Nvidia (NVDA)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-Diving into Nvidia’s quality of earnings can give us a better understanding of its performance.
-As we mentioned earlier, Nvidia’s operating margin declined this quarter but expanded by 29.4 percentage points over the last five years.
-Its share count also shrank by 1.1%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
+We can take a deeper look into Nvidia’s earnings to better understand the drivers of its performance.
+As we mentioned earlier, Nvidia’s operating margin was flat this quarter but expanded by 23.5 percentage points over the last five years.
+On top of that, its share count shrank by 2.8%.
+These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
+Nvidia Diluted Shares Outstanding

 10. Cash Is King